ChadiEM/rowenta-robot-vacuum-exporter/README.md

   chadiem/rowenta-robot-vacuum-exporter:master
 ```

-The endpoint can be found by doing a nmap on the network.
+Metrics can then be accessed on: `http://localhost:9101/metrics`.

-It might be interesting later on to auto-discover it.
+It might be interesting later on to auto-discover the endpoint instead of providing it manually.
 Contributions are welcome!